Biography

 Erieta Attali

-Résidence du Grand Morillon, Kengo Kuma Architects & Associates, Geneva, Switzerland
+Résidence du Grand Morillon, Kengo Kuma Architects & Associates

 • Tenby Point House, Baracco & Wright Architects, Vic, Australia